 Cognitive behavioral therapy (CBT)

 For example, if you have thalassophobia, you might fear the ocean.
-A therapist might use exposure therapy to work with you to overcome your fear by first having you think about a situation where you would be in the ocean.
+A therapist might use exposure therapy for anxiety to work with you to overcome your fear by first having you think about a situation where you would be in the ocean.
 Then, they might move on to showing you images of the ocean.
 Finally, they might guide you through an in-person or virtual reality exposure experience of the ocean.

 While there isn’t an exact record of how many people suffer from thalassophobia specifically, there are statistics on how many people experience a phobia of some kind: an estimated 9.1% of American adults report having a phobia in the last year.

 While a persistent fear of vast, deep, and dark bodies of water can result in crippling anxiety symptoms, you absolutely can overcome your fear.
 Participating in therapy, whether it’s in-person or online therapy, will help you get one step closer towards overcoming your phobia.
-Whatever phobia you are dealing with, whether it’s thalassophobia, arachnophobia, thanatophobia, or claustrophobia, therapy can help you overcome it.
+Whatever phobia you are dealing with, whether it’s thalassophobia, agoraphobia, arachnophobia, thanatophobia, or claustrophobia, therapy can help you overcome it.

 When you’re able to lessen the burden of a phobia and diminish its negative impact on your life, you’ll be able to spend less time living in avoidant fear.
 Instead, you’ll have a newfound perspective on the world and be able to prioritize living life to the fullest and enjoying each day.
 You might even decide it’s time to go back in the water!